 In this instance, the collapse was deadly because adjustments were being made on the bridge without closing down the road that ran under it.
 Had those involved been more careful and closed down the road while making those adjustments, lives could have been saved.
 Even though the design of the bridge itself may not have been to blame, errors by workers and those supervising them, along with the decision not to undergo the cost and inconvenience of closing a road, resulted in disaster.

 Victims and Their Rights

 When engineering disasters occur, it can be difficult to determine who is to blame and if they are liable for damages that occur.
 For example, in the wake of the levee failures in New Orleans, investigations by independent parties determined that errors had been made by the United States Army Corps of Engineers in constructing the levees, as well as by local authorities who were responsible for maintaining them after they were built.
 Similarly, there were at least three companies involved in maintaining and running the Deepwater Horizon oilrig, all of which have been found negligent regarding safety precautions during operation.

 Figuring out who is to blame for an engineering disaster can take years, and civil lawsuits often take even longer, especially when thousands of people are impacted.

 If you’re a construction worker on a jobsite when tragedy strikes, a pedestrian harmed by falling equipment, or someone who lost a home or business to preventable errors, you deserve to have your rights protected and your bills paid.
-The top NY construction accident attorneys at Wingate, Russotti, Shapiro & Halperin, LLP, know what to do.
+The top NY construction accident attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, know what to do.
 Getting strong legal help is extremely important in these cases, which are especially complex.
 But our team of trial lawyers knows building code violations, crane disasters, plant explosions, building collapses, and much more.
 Call us for a free consultation at (212) 986-7353 today.